weixian-zhang/FoodTruckJunkie/README.md

 ### Security Unit Tests | SDLC - Development phase

-In addition to standard unit tests
+In additional to standard unit tests, security unit tests should also be written to cover security controls developed according to [Security Requirements](#define-security-requirements--sdlc---define-requirement-phase).
+Security unit tests should be written to <ins>bypass</ins> security controls.

 ### Security While I Code | SDLC - Development phase